 Star Trek offered up a view of a scientifically advanced future that is quite hopeful.
 Pixar's Wall-E, while initially having the tone of a cautionary tale, is ultimately the story of love and wonder and rediscovery of our planet.
 Another example is Interstellar.
 Even if I have some issues with how it deals with the plot of the abandonment of our planet (click here to read more on that), the film's tone is definitely hopeful about humanity's advancement and survival.
 And, as I've pointed out above, many cautionary tales do end on hopeful notes.

 How is hopeful sci-fi philosophical?
 It embodies worldviews that see humanity and scientific advancement in a certain light.
-It often still wrestles with the ethical and moral questions that more cautionary tales dive into, but it's more optimistic view of things leads to a more hopeful conclusion.
+It often still wrestles with the ethical and moral questions that more cautionary tales dive into, but it's a more optimistic view of things leads to a more hopeful conclusion.

 4. Sci-fi Offers Us a Grand Scale

 As I've written about already, Contact was the first movie I ever saw that really shook me to the core in terms of helping me begin to grasp the scale of the universe.
 This is the most literal sense in which Sci-fi can present us with a scale not available to most other genres.
 2001: A Space Odyssey, Solaris, and Interstellar do this as well to varying degrees.
 The movie Gravity never leaves Earth orbit, but you do get a sense of how small and vulnerable one is out in space.
 Battlestar Galactica, Star Trek, and Star Wars jump through space and visit various planets as their plots unfold.